IdoTadian/Ido-Tadian-Projects/README.md

 # Ido-Tadian-Projects

 Welcome to my GitHub repository!
-This repository contains a collection of projects I have worked on, showcasing my skills and experience.

-# Contact
-For any questions or collaboration opportunities, feel free to reach out:
-**Email:** idotadian057@gmail.com
-**LinkedIn:** www.linkedin.com/in/ido-tadian

-# Ido-Tadian-Projects

-Welcome to my GitHub repository!
 This repository contains a collection of projects I have worked on, showcasing my skills and experience in Business Intelligence, Data Analysis, and Data Visualization.